-Operating Systems: Different OS’s vary greatly in their processing speed and memory size, so even if your device’s response time and overall performance on one OS is great, it won’t be the case when you use another.
+Different OS varies greatly in their processing speed and memory size, so even if your device’s response time and overall performance on one OS is great, it won’t be the case when you use another.
 This is also a never-ending challenge because new operating systems are entering the market (like FirefoxOS).
-There is a need to ascertain apps performance on each of the operating environments.
+There is a need to ascertain app performance in each of the operating environments.

-Network: Use any network simulation tools available, test mobile apps against bandwidth limitations, network speeds, connection dropouts and more.
+Use any network simulation tools available, and test mobile apps against bandwidth limitations, network speeds, connection dropouts, and more.
 These network simulation offerings add exceptional value to the testing activities.